servismart/AHPanel-docs/README.md

 It will get its most inspiration from projects like Ovirt for instalation and management and ISP Config for multiserver funcionality.

 The first thoughts come with:

--Container based instalation with a "cluster" logic -VRRP HAProxy in front for 1st layer of asbstraction.
+* Container based instalation with a "cluster" logic
+* VRRP HAProxy in front for 1st layer of asbstraction.
--Ansible/other for component instalation HTTPs/Email/Hosting Storage/Cloud storage from the Container -Multi/Single HTTPs serving hosts
+* -Ansible/other for component instalation HTTPs/Email/Hosting Storage/Cloud storage from the Container
+* Multi/Single HTTPs serving hosts
--Multi/Single Email serving hosts
+* Multi/Single Email serving hosts
--Central Storage Based File System with snapshot support and external backup states.
+* Central Storage Based File System with snapshot support and external backup states.
--...
--...
--...
+* ...
+* ...
+* ...